How to Make an Action Attractive: Information Acquisition

 Figure \ref{fig2} illustrates this example on the \(2\)-simplex.
 The four colored polygons are the regions in which \(V\) lies above the rotated value function \(\hat{V}\) and either \(a\) is optimal (red) or \(b\) is optimal (orange); and the rotated value function \(\hat{V}\) lies above \(V\) and either \(\hat{a}\) is optimal (purple) or \(b\) is optimal (blue).
 The prior is the hollow red dot.
 The black dots are the support of \(F^*\), and the orange \(x\)s are the support of \(\hat{F}^*\).

 Leaving the single-dimensional environment corresponding to the two-state simplex engenders this result.
 What we are doing is taking a value function that in a sense ``twist things,'' making it so that the learning in the two problems is not along the same line segment.
 There is enough freedom then to pick an appropriate prior so that \(p > \hat{p}\).
+It is important to note that the relative freedom afforded by the class of UPS cost functions is crucial--if learning must be via a sequential-sampling procedure, if \(\hat{a}\) dominates \(a\) then \(\hat{a}\) is selected more than \(a\) (Proposition \(7\) in \cite{gonccalves2022sequential}).

 We began this paper with the examples of a firm looking to robustly improve its product versus another, or a political party seeking to enlarge its platform.
 This example reveals that if beliefs are endogenous, even a seemingly obvious improvement can be harmful.
-That is, a firm's product can be made unambiguously better--even via a price decrease--yet the competitor's product be chosen more.
+That is, a firm's product can be made unambiguously better--even via a price decrease--yet the competitor's product may be chosen more.
 An indisputable upgrade to a political party's policies can result in a lost election.